 Timing is everything

-The Witschi Watch Expert IV was specially designed for co-axial and other special calibers.
+The Witschi Watch Expert IV was specially designed for testing and checking of co-axial and other special calibers.

 Because you like to have fun in the water, we utilize factory grade pressure test equipment, to test for those pesky leaks.

-Like Witschi and Sigma that you can see when you are in store.
+Brands like Witschi, Sigma, Horotec, Bergeon and Litlitz that you can see when you are in store.

 Mechanical watch movements - whether an automatic wind or a manual wind - are comprised of small gears, miniature screws and hair thin springs.
 To combine all these minuscule pieces, and create a working, accurate watch is an amazing feat to begin with.